-22 Conspiracy
+23 Conspiracy

-Describe how the exercise, licensing, or transfer of IP rights can relate to cartel or conspiracy conduct.
+Can the exercise, licensing or transfer of IP rights create pricefixing or conspiracy liability?

-Agreements between competitors to transfer or licence intellectual property are subject to the OCCP president's analysis as to their conformity with the competition law.
-Such agreements may be recognised as restricting competition when they contain provisions that affect or may affect competition by fixing prices, determining terms and conditions of sales, etc. As discussed in question 14, agreements between competitors that meet the requirements set forth in the Regulation of 13 December 2011mentioned in question 10 are excluded from application of the rules prohibiting competition-restricting agreements mentioned in article 6 of the ACCP.
+Agreements between competitors to transfer or license intellectual property are subject to the OCCP president's analysis as to their conformity with competition law.
+Such agreements may be recognised as restricting competition when they contain provisions that affect or may affect competition by fixing prices, determining terms and conditions of sales, etc. As discussed in question 15, agreements between competitors that meet the requirements set forth in the Regulation of 13 December 2011 mentioned in question 11 are excluded from application of the rules prohibiting competition-restricting agreements mentioned in article 6 of the ACCP.